Tourism in Albania: Southern Albania

 The southern region of the country is mostly mountainous and has become famous for its mediterranean atmosphere, diverse landscape, scenic coastline and villages and towns by the shoreline.
 The presence of several mountain ranges such as the Ceraunian and Pindus Mountains has ultimately shaped the diverse landscape of the south of Albania.

 Stretching in the southwest, the Albanian Riviera is well known for its pure blue and turquoise beaches and has been a favorite destination for local and foreign visitors.
 Aside from its beaches, it is also a destination for relaxation, tranquility, and nightlife with several music festivals such as Kala Festival and a number of renown nightclubs.
 Many villages and towns in the area are nationally known such as Dhërmi, Lukovë, Palasë, Qeparo and Borsh.

 Butrint is both a UNESCO World Heritage Site and National Park.
 The city lies in the south of Sarandë along the southern Albanian Ionian Sea Coast.
 Historically, it was inhabited since Prehistory but was founded as Greek and Roman colony during the Bronze Age.
 Numerous monuments are well-preserved today such as the ancient city walls, a baptistery, a great basilica, a theatre and castles.
-The remains are all located within a great natural woodland with a complex ecosystems and biodiversity, which depends on the nearby freshwater Lake Butrint as well as the direct proximity to the Mediterranean Sea.
+The remains are all located within a great natural woodland with a complex ecosystem and biodiversity, which depends on the nearby freshwater Lake Butrint as well as the direct proximity to the Mediterranean Sea.
 The combination of history, culture and environment makes Butrint a unique place, a landscape with monuments as beloved of the tourists.

 The Karaburun-Sazan Marine Park comprises the Karaburun Peninsula along with Sazan Island in southern Albania.
 Its terrain is characterized by mountains, caves, depressions, bays, canyons and wide beaches.
 Although it features ruins of sunken ships, a rich flora and fauna, ancient inscriptions, secluded beaches and scenic views of both the Adriatic and Ionian Sea.

 Llogara National Park is well known for its diversified biodiversity and natural environment, which is relatively unaffected by human development.
 The mixture of refreshing high altitude mountain air at the Ceraunian Mountains and proximity to the Albanian Riviera makes it very attractive destination for tourists.
 The region is also important for the growth of ecotourism, hiking and paragliding.

 Sarandë is a coastal town along the southern Albanian Ionian Sea Coast situated on a horseshoe bay between mountains and hills.
 The naturally occurring phenomenon of the Blue Eye Spring and architectural treasures such as Phoenice, the ancient city walls, ruins of a synagogue, a monastery and castle are among the most prominent attractions around the city.

 Fir of Hotova-Dangell National Park is the country's largest national park and stretches within a remote mountainous region of Nemërçka and Tomorr between the Vjosa Valley in the west and the Osum Valley in the northeast.
 The narrow and deep Lengarica Canyon in Përmet with numerous caves and thermal springs such as Banjat e Bënjës are among the most visited areas in the park.